TongKuo/Chiang-s-Homework/README.md

 # Usage

 Just clone or download it, then double-click any file for evaluation.
-There's no magic, no bullshit.
+There's no magic nor bullshit.

 # Author